Skip to main content

 13 mentions Positive Neutral Negative

-The story presents a promising premise with a mix of humor and seriousness, particularly in mission 1, which features basic gameplay focused on exploration and puzzle-solving.
-While mission 2 shows improvement in comedic elements, some environmental details can feel flat.
+The story presents a promising premise with a mix of humor and serious tones, particularly in mission 1, which features basic gameplay focused on exploration and puzzle-solving.
+While mission 2 shows potential for improved comedic elements, some environmental details may detract from the overall experience.
 Overall, players express a moderate intrigue to continue the story despite some gameplay limitations.

 • “The story and plot at initial glance are good.”